Mount Snow Resort Guide - Real Reviews From Real Skiers

 The short answer is yes.
 Accommodating families has been a part of Mount Snow’s DNA for decades, and their reputation lives up to the vibe you feel when interacting with resort staff.
 Mount Snow definitely has more of a family vibe when compared to Killington and Stratton.
 The ski schools and daily instructors are great and there’s an extensive training program ranging from racing, freestyle, and snowboarding which former Olympians Kelly Clark and Devin Logan call home.

-Accommodation Options in Mount Snow
+Accommodation in Mount Snow

 The Grand Summit Hotel is owned by the resort and features ski-in, ski-out with an outdoor heated pool and hot tubs, but comes at a premier price point.
 Other options for an upper scale stay include The Hermitage Inn, Sawmill Inn at Farm Road Estate and The White House.
 For the best bang for your buck, check out The Kitzhof Inn or take the rental route with plenty of options available, catering to all budgets via Airbnb, VRBO and Rentals Only.

-Environment & Sustainability at Mount Snow
+Environment and Sustainability in Mount Snow

 As Mount Snow is part of Vail Resorts, it is part of the overarching Epic Promise.
 Setting their sights on zero, here are the commitments: